The Pas Skating Club Policies

 The Pas Skating Club is a not-for-profit skating club that is a member of Skate Canada and is managed by a volunteer Board of Directors for the general purpose of providing skating programs for Skate Canada members.

 Registration Payment Policy

-Registration must be paid in full by December 1st, 2017.
-Unpaid skaters will NOT be able to continue skating lessons until payment is received in FULL.
+Registration must be paid in full by December 1st.
+Unpaid skaters will not be allowed on the ice until payment is received in full.

 The Pas Skating Club may photograph/video my skater during club activities for the use of newspaper, club website and club display case at the Arena for the purpose of club promotion.

 Personal information contained in this registration may be used by Skate Canada, Skate Canada Manitoba Section and The Pas Skating Club for the purpose of offering skating information and providing and administering skating programs.

 Skate Canada Fees will not be refunded in any case.
 Those fees are paid directly to Skate Canada by the Club.

 Where withdrawal occurs prior to December 31st, the portion of the fee associated with the January to March component of the Season will be refunded.
 There will be no refund of the fees associated with the October to December component of the Season.
 A $20.00 administration fee will be assessed against the refund.

 Where withdrawal occurs on or after January 1st, there will be no refund of program fees.

 Refunds will be issued within 14 days of notification by the parent or guardian to the President or Registrar of the participant withdrawal.